 Marine Basic Training Requirements

-To qualify for Marine boot camp training, you must meet the following requirements:
+To qualify for Marine basic training and attend boot camp, you must meet the following requirements:

 - High School Diploma